• Home

 Discovering how people think

-MindSonar measures how people think (measuring 13 thinking style elements) and what they find important (their Graves drives).
+MindSonar measures how people think.
 This always done for a certain context.
-MindSonar gives you a clear picture of someone's mindset in that context.
+MindSonar gives you a clear picture of someone's mindset.
+It measures 13 thinking style elements and seven motivational drives.
 When you understand somebody's mindset, you can adapt your communication to better reach them, help them change, match them to the right job, train them more easily, coach them, identify their strengths and weaknesses, and so on.
-And you can do this not only with individuals, but also with teams and organisations.
+And you can do this not only with individuals, but with teams and organisations as well.

 Thinking, Feeling, Doing, Results

 Mindset determines feelings and actions.
 Your mindset shapes how you evaluate things, what you notice and what you miss.
-And that, in turn, determines your results.
-Basically, wherever people and results are important, MindSonar is a great tool.
+And that, in turn, determines what you do and the results you get.
+Basically, wherever people and results are important, MindSonar is a good tool.

 Who Uses MindSonar?